 - Fresh vegetables, such as mushrooms, carrots, collard greens, zucchini, squash, bell peppers, kale, corn, beet, lettuce, and peas.

-- Fresh fruits, such as mangoes, kiwi, strawberries, raspberries, banana, papaya, melon, grapes, apples, and cantaloupe.
+- Fresh fruits, such as mangoes, kiwi, strawberries, raspberries, bananas, papaya, melon, grapes, apples, and cantaloupe.

 - Proteins, such as mealworms, earthworms, crickets, snails, and slugs.
 Some turtles can also eat beef, boiled eggs, and boiled chicken.